docbogdanc/PortofolioCristianB/README.md

 ## Description

-This Project was created for boot camp project
+This Project was created for boot camp portofolio project

-It give the oportunity to get used with HTML, CSS,  and Git at the level of understanding basic synthax and their role in putting together a webpage.
+It give the oportunity to practice HTML, CSS  and Git at the level of understanding basic synthax and their role in putting together a webpage but also using more advanced feature like flexbox and grid display.
+The page will also adapt to smaller mobile screens through media query.

 ## Installation

-N/A
+Can be acces from github or offline by clone it first

 ## Usage